 This has led to some suggestions for joint and several liability between processors of personal data, barring an agreement between them that provides otherwise.
-At first glance, this might seem like an appropriate solution; however, processors are often subject to strict confidentiality obligations regarding the type of personal data held and the processing activities carried out, and as such, an agreement detailing the same in order to separate liability would counteract such confidentiality obligations.
+At first glance, this might seem like an appropriate solution; however, processors are often subject to strict confidentiality obligations regarding the type of personal data held and the processing activities carried out, and as such, an agreement detailing the same to separate liability would counteract such confidentiality obligations.

-It is also a very significant part of such disputes that they may result in not only financial damage, but also reputational damage, which is sometimes more difficult to recover from, because if companies cannot ensure the security of customer data, then that company will inevitably lose business.
-Since privacy in the interests of all parties to such a dispute, a private and entirely confidential dispute resolution process is indispensable.
+It is also a very significant part of such disputes that they may result in not only financial damage but also reputational damage, which is sometimes more difficult to recover from, because if companies cannot ensure the security of customer data, then that company will inevitably lose business.
+Since privacy is in the interests of all parties to such a dispute, a private and entirely confidential dispute resolution process is indispensable.

-Technologies like fintech rely on the collection and processing of large amounts of customer personal data, and while regulation in this space is growing rapidly under the various regulatory frameworks and authorities, it is still a relatively new area where regulation currently must stretch to cover business models not envisioned by the regulators.
+Technologies such as fintech rely on the collection and processing of large amounts of customer personal data, and while regulation in this space is growing rapidly under the various regulatory frameworks and authorities, it is still a relatively new area where regulation currently must stretch to cover business models not envisioned by the regulators.

 Such issues arising from breaches are common throughout emerging technologies, but there is another area of potential dispute within the fintech space: intellectual property.
 With so many fintech solutions being created that are very similar in scope and function, there are bound to be some disputes as to which fintech developer or service provider owns what technology.
-Along with the issues inherent in a dispute concerning largely misunderstood emerging technologies, IP litigation also happens to be notoriously complicated, expensive and slow.
+Along with the issues inherent in a dispute concerning largely misunderstood emerging technologies, intellectual property (IP) litigation also happens to be notoriously complicated, expensive and slow.

 In a similar vein, cryptocurrencies and virtual assets are steadfastly emerging as a new class of digital instruments, which exist without physical counterparts but can be exchanged, stored and sold, through pair trading or fiat currency, using blockchain technology.
-Cryptocurrency is a form of cryptographically decentralised digital currency issued by a decentralised entity, and traded on a blockchain ledger that may or may not support other virtual assets.
+Cryptocurrency is a form of cryptographically decentralised digital currency issued by a decentralised entity and traded on a blockchain ledger that may or may not support other virtual assets.